Written by: Adam Godwin

 Villa for sale in La Cala Golf Resort

 Luxury villas, which are especially prevalent in the Costa del Sol and Costa Blanca, offer the ultimate in prestigious coastal living.
-These properties typically feature extensive outdoor spaces, private pools and high-end finishes.
-Many newer villas also incorporate smart home technology and sustainable design elements.
+In prime zones like Benahavís and Moraira, villas typically offer luxury additions like infinity pools, landscaped gardens, and panoramic terraces.
+Newer builds frequently incorporate smart home technology, underfloor heating, and advanced security systems.

 Country Homes (Fincas)

-Rural properties near the coast offer privacy and space while maintaining accessibility to beaches and amenities.
+For buyers seeking privacy and land while remaining close to the coast, traditional fincas offer a compelling alternative.
+Found within easy reach of beaches yet set inland, these rural properties are common in Andalusia, Catalonia, and parts of Valencia.
 These traditional properties often feature large plots of land and require more maintenance but provide authentic Spanish character and potential for customisation.

 Townhouse for sale in Las Colinas, La Cala golf